jeremymoser/jeremymoser/README.md

-# Hi there, my name is Jeremy Moser 👋
+# Hi there, my name is Jeremy 👋
 > ***"Life is a journey, not a destination."*** *~Unknown Author*

 - 🖥️ I'm a full-stack web developer.